ebosas/microservices/README.md

 ## Deployment to Amazon ECS/AWS Fargate

 `cd deployments` and create the CI/CD pipeline stack.
-Then visit the `ExternalUrl` in the load balancer's Outputs tab in CloudFormation.
+Once finished, visit the `ExternalUrl` available in the load balancer's Outputs tab in CloudFormation.

 ```bash
 aws cloudformation create-stack \